Leadership and innovation

 One of our apprentices is working on her final project as part of the apprenticeship programme focussing on social value and how we should best integrate it within our processes and contracts.

 We worked with partners including the police, local authorities, purchasing consortia and NETpositive Futures to explore how social value is embedded and measured within procurement activity and what common lessons can be shared from this.
-We produced an overview of the project and a recent article in ECOnnect, an NWUPC newsletter.
+We produced an overview of the project and an article in ECOnnect, an NWUPC newsletter.

 You can now read the final report which further evidences how the Procurement Team's work aligns with the University's social responsibility.